10 Must-Have Features in a Help Desk Issue-Tracking System

 With the advent of the Internet, geographic borders have become a thing of the past.
 It would be counterproductive to create them yourself by using help desk software that supports just one language.
 It’s not only a matter of getting the message across but also good customer service etiquette.

-A ticketing system that speaks the customer’s language is one of the many steps towards a long and loyal relationship.
+Supporting multiple languages should be the standard for help desks.
+A ticketing system that speaks the end-user's language is one of the many steps toward a long and loyal relationship.
 Going the extra mile puts a brand on the map and results in customers reaching out more often.
-Thus, supporting multiple languages should be the standard for issue-tracking software tools.

 Even if a company is in its early stages, it’s encouraged to think ahead.
 Two languages are the minimum requirement for businesses to serve their users correctly.
-It makes no sense to use a monolinguistic ticket management solution to go through the selection process again when they need to be multilingual.
+It makes no sense to use monolinguistic Ticket Management to go through the selection process again when they need to be multilingual.

 3. Customization options